jannis-baum/bachelor-thesis/thesis/chapters/6-conclusion.md

 # Conclusion

-> > - summary of findings, not of achievements
+> - summary of findings, not of achievements
-> > - make strong statements
+> - make strong statements
-> > - answer to research question (TODO: find research question)
+> - answer to research question
-> > - importance of discovery and future implications
+> - importance of discovery and future implications

 - PGx is on the way to get closer to patients (also mention *All Of Us* project in the US)